CPS1 Key Concepts

 - Accessible via a Visual Studio Code Web IDE through a browser.

-- Automatically checks out and runs code on launch.
+- Automatically checks out code on launch.